Rank conditions and amenability for rings associated to graphs: Background and preliminary results

 Therefore $R$ fails to satisfy the strong rank condition, completing the proof. \end{proof}

 We now establish our most important preliminary result, a crucial tool for the proofs of our theorems about the rank condition and the strong rank condition.

 \begin{proposition} Let $R$ be a ring and $S$ an $R$-ring.
-Assume that $S$ is freely generated as both a right and left $R$-module by a subset $\Sigma$.
+Assume that $S$ is freely generated as an $R$-module by a subset $\Sigma$ such that $R\sigma=\sigma R$ for all $\sigma\in \Sigma$.
 Suppose further that, for any finite subset $K$ of $\Sigma$ and any real number $p>1$, there is a finite subset $F$ of $\Sigma$ such that $KF\setminus \{0\}$ is contained in $\Sigma$ and $|KF\setminus \{0\}|<p|F|$.
-Then the following two assertions are true. \begin{enumerate*} \item The ring $S$ satisfies the strong rank condition if and only if $R$ satisfies the strong rank condition. \item The ring $S$ satisfies the rank condition if and only if $R$ satisfies the rank condition. \end{enumerate*} \end{proposition}
+Then the following two assertions are true. \begin{enumerate*} \item If $R$ satisfies the strong rank condition, then so does $S$. \item If $R$ satisfies the rank condition, then so does $S$. \end{enumerate*} \end{proposition}

+\begin{proof} For the proofs of the two statements, we employ the following notation: for any set $X\subseteq \Sigma$ and $r\in \mathbb Z^+$, let $S^r_X$ denote the $R$-submodule of $S^r$ consisting of all the elements whose components reside in the $R$-submodule of $S$ that is generated by $X$.
+In addition, we write $\pi_X^r:S^r\to S^r_X$ for the projection $R$-module epimorphism.